 Common questions and answers related to various tax problems and solutions.

-Information on various federal tax filings including amending returns, extensions, power of attorney, installment agreements, offers in compromise and more.
+Information on various federal tax filings, including amending returns, extensions, power of attorney, installment agreements, offers in compromise, and more.

 The IRS launched the Fresh Start Initiative back in 2011 to make it easier for delinquent taxpayers to get back into good standing with the IRS.
 Since the launch, the IRS has made many updates.
 The initiative is a collection of IRS collection changes that make it easier to get your taxes resolved.
 Contained within are the details on each of the laws and how they work to make getting back into compliance easier than before.

 The IRS represents one of the most potent collection agencies in the world.
 They have priority over other creditors, and they can garnish wages, levy bank accounts, and seize real property.
-Understand how IRS tax collections work, common notices they send, and various options you have as a taxpayer.
+Understand how IRS tax collections work, the common notices they send, and the various options you have as a taxpayer.